QuickTry/QuickTry-Server/README.md

 Port 5000 is the default port for flask development; adjust the value for your specific usecase.

+# Contributing
+Contributions and suggestions are welcomed and encouraged.
+Your changes could be heard in a pull request (or less).

+## Adding support for a new language
+Adding a new language to this service is straightforward.

+1. Find a dockerfile that supports the new language
+    * Add this file under `/docker-images/<language-name>/Dockerfile`
+2. Update the `docker images`
+    * run `./rebuild_docker.sh`
+3. Register the new language with quicktry
+    * Add a new entry to `lang_config` with the following information:
+        - language name
+        - command to run
+        - the file extension

+Add a new validation test under `test.py` to make sure that the new language works as expected.

+## Wishlist
+QuickTry works for the simple use-case, but could be a more robust platform for sandboxed code execution.
+These are a few things that could be done better.

+* Support for more languages
+* Support for more use-cases
+* Verify sandboxing properties of docker in-depth
+* Throttling and rate-limiting of requests to prevent service outages
+* Creating a capped worker pool and request queue
+* Decoupling the management of docker workers from flask service
+* Deployment to a production server

 # Docker image sources
 The docker images have been sourced from a variety of places, so we have